huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ---
 ## Introduction

 We, as homo sapiens, have been solving problems by decomposing-recomposing things since the beginning of our time.
 From chiseling bones into arrows to building space shuttles from scratch sending human into space.
-We do things this way because of our minds are limited, we have to chop huge information down apart into smaller parts that an individual's mind can process biologically, and then recomposing the to get full picture.
+We do things this way because of our minds are limited, we have to chop huge information down apart into smaller parts that an individual's mind can process biologically, and then recomposing them back to get full picture of the original information.

 As programmers and software engineers, we do things this way in our daily jobs conformably and repeatedly: decomposing one huge system into many sub systems or sub-modules and then using things like function calls or networking to glue them up by following specific architectural style like micro-service to meet the requirements that the system needed.